 The expanding A380 operator base

-Now in its sixth year of commercial service, the Airbus A380 continues to exceed expectations as its global operator base grows, with four new customers to receive their first of these double-deck jetliners in 2014.
+Now in its sixth year of commercial service, the Airbus A380 continues to exceed expectations as its global operator base grows, with Asiana Airlines receiving its first of these double-deck jetliners in 2014.

-This year’s delivery activity was kicked off on 26 May with the handover of Asiana Airlines’ no. 1 A380, which occurred during a ceremony held in Toulouse, France.
-Asiana Airlines is the 11th operator worldwide to receive Airbus’ 21st century flagship jetliner – which is a key element in this South Korea-based carrier’s future vision and fleet modernisation strategy.
+The South Korea-based carrier became the latest operator to take delivery of an A380, with its no. 1 aircraft handed over during a ceremony held in Toulouse, France on 26 May.
+Asiana Airlines is the 11th worldwide customer to receive Airbus’ 21st century flagship – which key element in this operator’s future vision and fleet modernisation strategy.